joyboy18900/multi-product-transaction-manager/README.md

 This project is a Spring Boot application that manages different types of product transactions.
 It includes handling requests for various product types such as loans, insurance, and credit.

+## Project Structure

+- This project follows the "by service" structure as recommended in the Spring Boot documentation.
+- Instead of separating components like Controller, Service, and Repository into different packages, we group them by feature or service.
+This approach differs from the traditional structure but aligns with Spring Boot's best practices for scalability and maintainability.

+If you're more familiar with the traditional structure, please note this design choice to avoid confusion while navigating the codebase.

 ## Features

 - **Loan Product Requests**: Manage loan product transactions with details like loan amount and term in months.